dapphub/DHE/README.md

   * settings - main account/ current fork
   * **resolve testrpc bug where accounts don't get updated**
   * reset filters once a frontend disconnects

+## Changelog

+ * make use of original web3 object as a fork provider with this metamask works for forking chains

 # Screenshots